imgproxy/imgproxy-node/README.md

 - `options` (`Object | undefined`) - (optional) an object that contains the resizing options.
 You can see all options in [imgproxy docs](https://docs.imgproxy.net/generating_the_url?id=processing-options) or in [Options types in imgproxy-js-core library](https://github.com/imgproxy/imgproxy-js-core/blob/main/src/types/index.ts).
 - `salt` (`string | undefined`) - (optional) the salt used to encode the URL.
 It must be a hex-encoded 16-byte string.
 This option overrides IMGPROXY_SALT environment variable from process.env for this call.
 - `key` (`string | undefined`) - (optional) the key used to encode the URL.
 It must be a hex-encoded 16-byte string.
 This option overrides IMGPROXY_KEY environment variable from process.env for this call.
 - `encryptKey` (`string | undefined`) - (optional, **PRO feature**) the key used to encrypt the URL.
 The key should be either 16, 24, or 32 bytes long for AES-128-CBC, AES-192-CBC, or AES-256-CBC, respectively.
 This option overrides IMGPROXY_SOURCE_URL_ENCRYPTION_KEY environment variable from process.env for this call.
-Actual only for plain url type.
+- `encryptIV` (`string | undefined`) - (optional, **PRO feature**) the IV used to encrypt the URL.
+The IV should be 16 bytes long.
+If not specified, the IV will be generated randomly.
+But we strongly recommend to specify it.

 ### generateImageInfoUrl